oleks/tutorial-workbench/README.md

 ## Feature Envy

 * Elegant (co-)authoring of tutorials by teachers and TAs.
-* Feedback from students on tutorial, exercise, and hints quality.
+* Feedback from students on tutorial, exercise, and feedback quality.
 * Tutorial series.
 * Competing tutorials.
 * Tutorial search and discovery.